John Haselden: Huddersfield Town

-Haselden joined Huddersfield Town in 1976 as a physiotherapist/coach under Tom Johnston and was promoted to the manager's role in 1977 when the club's board voted him into the hot-seat.
-This role only lasted six months, though as Johnston came back to Huddersfield for a third time in 1977.
-In 1978 and when Johnston took Town to 91st in The Football League he retired and Mick Buxton was brought in as caretaker manager.
-When Buxton was given the role full-time he made Haselden his assistant manager and in their full season at the helm Town won the Fourth Division title.
+Johnston remained at the club until August 1978 and after he retired, fellow coach Mick Buxton took over as caretaker manager.
+When Buxton was given the role full-time in October, he made Haselden his assistant manager/physiotherapist and in their full season at the helm Town won the Fourth Division title.
 Town also gained promotion from Division Three in 1983.
-In 1986 Haselden was sacked by Town to free up the club's wage bill.
+In the summer of 1986, Haselden was sacked for "economy reasons".